fbxiang/flowchart-js/README.md

 visit [http://localhost:8080/](http://localhost:8080/) and have fun.

 ### Build and Release
-Comming soon... when I figure it out
+Coming soon... when I figure it out.

 ### Notice
 There is nothing on the backend for now.